HelpMe-Pls/Life-Engineering/Frontend/JavaScript/Regular Expressions.md

 console.log(/ \B/.exec("abc "))  // [" "], the "end-of-string" is considered a pass for the `non-word boundary`, so the `space` after the `c` is matched
 ```
-- If you want to use parentheses purely for grouping, without having them show up in the array of matches, you can put `?:` after the opening parenthesis:
+- If you want to use parentheses purely for grouping, without having the matched group to show up in the output array, you can put `?:` after the opening parenthesis:
 ```js
 console.log(/(?:na)+/.exec("banana"));  // ["nana"]
 ```